Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 A Limit Break lasts for an entire scene.
-Only performing a grave offense against their own deeply-held Intimacies would be enough to snap the character out of their actions.
+Only performing a grave offense against their own deeply-held Intimacies would be enough to snap the character out of their actions prematurely.

 At the end of a Limit Break, reset Limit to 0.